cosmin84/newageit-test/README.md

 * Run the database migrations and seeders with `sail artisan migrate --seed`
 * Run the Vite development server with `sail npm run dev` if you're doing changes in Blade, Javascript or CSS/SCSS, or run `sail npm run build` to have the assets built and versioned for production

+## Running the app
+***
+The Blade employee listing is available at http://localhost/employees

+The VueJS employee listing is available at https://localhost/employee-vuejs

 ## Testing
 The test suite consists of 37 feature tests that verify the functionality implemented in Task 1 and Task 2.